<< Yesterday

 1964 Willie Davis steals home after singling, swiping second, and advancing to third on a wild pitch with two outs in the bottom of the 16th inning, giving the Dodgers a 4-3 victory over Philadelphia.
 The fleet outfielder's theft of the plate occurs in the latest frame of a National League game, tying Hal Trosky's major league mark set in 1944.

 1968 Denny McLain posts his 31st victory, the most in the American League since 1931 when Lefty Grove finished the season with a 31-4 with the Philadelphia A's.
-The Tiger Stadium game is best remembered for Mickey Mantle's 535th homer run to surpass Jimmie Foxx on the all-time home-run list on a pitch allegedly 'grooved' by the Detroit starter.
+However, the fans will likely remember the Tiger Stadium contest for Mickey Mantle's 535th homer run that surpasses Jimmie Foxx on the all-time home-run list on a pitch allegedly 'grooved' by the Detroit starter.

 1970 In an 11-3 rout of Washington at Fenway Park, the Conigliaro bothers each homer in the same game for the second time this season.
 Teammates Billy and Tony, who also accomplished the feat on July 4, go deep with solo shots in the fourth and seventh inning